Coslate/CMU_11777_Multimodal_Machine_Learning/README.md

-# CMU 11777 Multimodal Machine Learning Project: DriveLM with BEVFusion Features
+# CMU 11777 Multimodal Machine Learning Project: Multimodel VQA in Autonomous Driving

 This repository contains all course materials and project code for CMU 11-777 Multimodal Machine Learning.
 The core project focuses on enhancing vision-language models (VLMs) using BEVFusion features (image + LiDAR) for the DriveLM-nuScenes dataset.